Wishmaster 2: Evil Never Dies: Plot

-Morgana later has dreams where she sees glimpses of the Djinn in his true form.
+Morgana has dreams where she sees glimpses of the Djinn in his true form.
 Later, Morgana goes to Church to visit the priest tending the church, a man named Gregory, a former lover of Morgana's.
 She tells him that a man named Demerest confessed to the robbery.
 In prison, Demerest offers wishes to several inmates in exchange for their souls.
 He is confronted by Butz and his two henchmen, the Tiger brothers.
-Believing Demerest to be a dealer, Butz asks for his drugs, any drugs on which he can "get wasted ... stomped into the ground."
+Believing Demerest to be a dealer, Butz asks for drugs on which he can "get wasted ... stomped into the ground."
 Demerest grants his wish literally, and Butz is savagely beaten by his own underlings.
 Demerest is temporarily sent to solitary, suspected of instigating a spate of recent troubles at the prison.

-Meanwhile, Morgana researches Persian mythology, particularly the Persian deity Ahura Mazda, who had bound the Djinn in the past.
+Morgana researches Persian mythology, particularly the Persian deity Ahura Mazda, who had bound the Djinn in the past.
 Morgana opens up to Gregory, telling him about her nightmares in which a voice tells her to "fulfill the prophecy," and she tells of her involvement in the robbery and the murder of a guard.
 Morgana goes to the prison to visit Demerest and demands to know why he falsely confessed to the robbery.
-He says it was so she would not have to, and admits to not having to be in prison long, before showing his true form, driving Morgana away.
+He says it was so she would not have to before showing his true form, driving Morgana away.

-Later that evening, Morgana begins undergoing many rituals aimed at purifying her soul, as only someone pure of heart can banish the Djinn back into his prison.
+Morgana undergoes rituals aimed at purifying her soul, as only someone pure of heart can return the Djinn back into his prison.
 Meanwhile, Demerest kills the prison warden, Tillaver, and escapes with a Russian inmate he befriended named Osip.
 As Demerest drinks with Osip, Morgana enters and shoots Demerest, but he is unaffected by the wound.
 She leaves, in despair.